-Scholarship and grant assistance, which does not have to be repaid, may be awarded based on financial need, academic merit, talent or a combination of these factors and may be provided by the College, the federal and/or state governments and private donors.
-Institutional scholarships and grants require a student to be enrolled full-time each semester.
+Scholarship and grant assistance, which does not have to be repaid, may be awarded based on financial need, academic merit, talent or a combination of these factors and may be provided by the College, the federal government (Department of Education and Department of Veteran Affairs), state governments and private donors.
+Institutional scholarships and grants require a student to be enrolled full-time each semester and maintain satisfactory academic progress (SAP).

-Loan assistance, which must be repaid, also is available in the form of Direct Federal Subsidized and Unsubsidized Student Loans, Federal Perkins Loans, Federal Nursing Student Loans, Federal Direct Parent Loans (PLUS) and the William Jewell College semester installment plan.
+Loan assistance, which must be repaid, also is available in the form of Direct Federal Subsidized and Unsubsidized Student Loans, Federal Perkins Loans, Federal Nursing Student Loans, Federal Direct Parent Loans (PLUS), private student loans and the William Jewell College semester installment plan.